Agent integration

 Signature: transport(method, url, headers, body_bytes, timeout) -> (status_int, response_bytes).
 Same shape as a requests adapter; trivial to wire up against any HTTP mocking library.

-A matter is the workspace's organizing unit; agents typically anchor under one long-lived matter per environment:
+A folder is the workspace's organizing unit; agents typically anchor under one long-lived folder per environment:

-Create matters via POST /api/v1/matters ({slug, name}), or in the dashboard UI.
-The matter must exist before you anchor; otherwise POST /api/v1/anchors returns 404 matter_not_found.
+Create folders via POST /api/v1/folders ({slug, name}), or in the dashboard UI.
+The folder must exist before you anchor; otherwise POST /api/v1/anchors returns 404 folder_not_found.

 What this gets you (and what it doesn't)